Canada's top military commander slams U.S. senator for questioning women's role in combat - ExBulletin

 Carignan said women have been participating in combat for hundreds of years, but have never been recognized for fighting for their country.
 She noticed the presence of military women in the room.

-All the women sitting here in uniform, who step up and decide to put themselves in danger and fight for their country, should be recognized for what they have done, she said.
-Again, it's the distraction, not the women themselves.
+All the women sitting here in uniform, who step up and decide to put themselves in harm's way and fight for their country, should be recognized for doing so,” she said.
+Again, it's the distraction, not the women themselves.”

 Carignan received a standing ovation at the forum, which attracts defense and security officials from Western democracies.